 I still don’t understand why they keep so many price variants.
 Instead of having various price tags for different products and services, why not keep one for all?

-They offer 4 different kinds of products — VIP, AI Grammar, HelloWords, HelloFrench like several languages, and 3rd party learning materials.
+They offer four products: VIP, AI Grammar, HelloWords, HelloFrench, several languages, and third-party learning materials.

-To make things more complex, they have different prices depending on the duration and products.
-For example, monthly, quarterly, half-yearly, yearly, and lifetime too.
+To make things more complex, they have different prices depending on the duration and products, such as monthly, quarterly, half-yearly, yearly, and lifetime.

 The app is principally a language exchange app.
-However, lately, it has tried to add too many features and products to compete with different sub-niches.
+Lately, however, it has tried to add too many features and products to compete with different sub-niches.

-This all has resulted in many bugs and unresponsive UX sometimes.
-They are trying to do jack of all.
-You will be overwhelmed at first due to confusing UI and buttons all over the place.
+This has resulted in many bugs and sometimes unresponsive UX.
+They are trying to do a jack of all trades.
+You will be overwhelmed at first due to confusing UI and buttons everywhere.

-Sometimes, there are stability issues and crashes, especially on a slow network and old devices.
+Stability issues and crashes sometimes occur, especially on a slow network and old devices.

 If you prefer keeping apps in the background, your battery will drain quickly.

 So, I’d suggest turning it off completely.
-But in that case, you won’t get any notification when people are interested in speaking with you.
+In that case, you won’t get any notifications when people are interested in speaking with you.

 Once you get the hang of it, you will like the interface.
-Being a free app, it is good enough for most users looking for conversations exchange.
+Being a free app, it is good enough for most users looking for conversation exchange.

 Free Vs. Paid